linroad123/nfc-project/README.md

 To prevent the large-scale security failure caused by breaking of one card, it is better to use a different secret key for each card.
 This is done by **computing the diversified (i.e. per-card) key as K = h(master secret | UID)** where h is a cryptographic hash function, UID is the unique 7-byte identifier of the card, and the master secret is stored only on the reader side (preferably in a physical security module or in an online server).

+Now, the attacker might still be able to extract the diversified key from the card and produce many copies of the card, but once the fraud is detected, the cloned or hacked cards can be blacklisted by the UID.
+For this to work, it is essential to monitor for situations where the same UID appears more often in event logs or moves faster in the geographic area than a real transport user would.
+System designers should include key diversification and event logging into the system design from the beginning, while misuse detection can be added later.

+Sometimes it is better to write an application-specific ticket identifier on the card and use it for event logging and key diversification instead of the smart-card UID.
+In fact, this is the safe design option because most modern systems will eventually allow other media, such as mobile devices with a secure hardware module, to be used instead of the original type of smart card.

+As a side note, any event logging on the backend needs to consider privacy regulation, such as GDPR.
+At minimum, there needs to be a way to delete old logs after some defined period, when they are no longer needed.

 * Message authentication code (MAC) on ticket data

 To prevent the MitM attacks on the Ultralight family cards, you can **compute a message authentication code (MAC) over the ticket data on the card, including the card UID, and write the MAC to the card.** The reader should then verify the MAC when reading the ticket data.
 This prevents arbitrary modifications to the card data by the MitM attacker.
 Instead of including the UID into the MAC input, you can also compute the MAC with a diversified key.